Skip to content

 Always refer to your Obstetrics Physiotherapist for advice and guidance for an individualized programme.

-In the sections below, you can find information about how Physiotherapy can help you during your pregnancy, labour and birth and in the Post Natal period, through different useful resources.
+In the sections below you can find information about Physiotherapy and how it can help you during your pregnancy, labour, birth and in the post natal period.

 Pregnancy Care